building repair grants

 Financial help is available to owners in both the private and public sectors (home owners, trusts, commercial undertakings, local authorities) to meet the cost of high-quality repairs.

 Applicants must be organisations or individuals who have a legal responsibility for the repair of a historic building.
-You will normally need to own the building, or hold a full repairing lease, which has at least 21 years to run.
+You will normally need to own the building, or hold (or intend to hold) a full repairing lease, which has at least 21 years to run.

 Criteria for awarding grants